Barbacoa08/Barbacoa08/README.md

 ## recent projects

+[Fighter Advice](https://github.com/Barbacoa08/fighter-advice) WIP: is an advice site for other amatuer fighters.

 [barbajoe](https://github.com/Barbacoa08/barbajoe): is my exploration into a mono-repo with multiple dependancies.

 [Cat Emotions](https://github.com/Barbacoa08/cat-emotions): an idea I had about being able to more easily express your emotions.